 Joey the capuchin monkey, the only one to emerge from the insane Juliette D'Souza fraud case somewhat intact

-And what sums they were; her boldness was her genuis.
+Not all of D’Souza’s victims were anything like as lucky.
 Eighty-two-year-old ex-opera singer Sylvia Eaves lost £254,000, part of which she borrowed from friends, part of which she re-mortgaged her house to generate.
 One day, she was driven around London by a friend of D’Souza's to withdraw a £30,000 instalment from separate branches of Barclays in £3,000 cash sums, to stuff it into the manila envelopes D’Souza demanded for "sacrifices".
 An unnamed woman who didn’t testify at the trial apparently gave £600,000.
 Another gave her £170,000.
 Unofficially, D’Souza’s total winnings from her shaman game are estimated at around £5 million, scraping at the reigning fraud champion: a Goldman Sachs secretary, who a decade ago set the criminal justice world alight by managing to scam £5.4 million from her employers.
 Not bad for an ex-cleaner from Guyana.

 At her trial – just concluded at Blackfriars Crown Court – the judge all but marvelled at the farcical success of her farcical operation.
 “It is the worst case of confidence fraud I have ever had to deal with or indeed that I have ever heard of.”

 “I felt terribly let down that she could behave like that,” said one of D’Souza’s former friends, a local hairdresser, elegantly demonstrating her mastery of English understatement.